How to use the Material Separation Photoshop Plugin

 Open the Material Separation panel by selecting the [Plugin] menu -> [Live2D Cubism Material Separation] -> [Material Separation].

-Alternatively, it can be accessed via the [Plugin] panel -> [Live2D Cubism Material Separation].
+It can also be opened from the [Plugin] panel → [Live2D Cubism Material Separation].

 Configuration of the material separation panel